 - Impaction of the articular surface

-- Displaced fractures of femoral head
+- Displaced fractures of the femoral head

 - Soft tissue interposition